 While most museums, federal facilities and cultural institutions allow you to schedule tours directly, my Washington, D.C. office can assist you in this process.
-If you are interested in securing congressional tour reservations for the U.S. Capitol, the White House, the Library of Congress, the Supreme Court or the Bureau of Engraving and Printing, please complete the form below.
+If you are interested in securing congressional tour reservations for the U.S. Capitol, the Bureau of Engraving and Printing, or the White House, please complete the form below.

 We will do everything we can to accommodate your tour request, but we cannot guarantee tour availability.
-Please keep in mind that some tours require reservations to be made far in advance of your visit.
-For U.S. Capitol tours, please provide at least one month advanced notice.
-For White House tours, please provide at least 3 to 6 months advanced notice.
+Please keep in mind these tours require reservations to be made far in advance of your visit.
+For U.S. Capitol tours, please provide at least two weeks advanced notice.
+For Bureau of Engraving and Printing tours, please provide at least one month advanced notice.
+For White House tours, please provide at least three months advanced notice.
 White House tours, which must be made through a Member of Congress, are reserved on a first-come, first-served basis and require more detailed information from you which you will receive in a follow up correspondence from our office.

 ***Please note: Due to staffing reductions resulting from sequestration, the White House has announced that White House Tours will be canceled effective Saturday, March 9, 2013, until further notice.
 However, the White House is still accepting tour requests for late spring or summer, in the event that tours resume later this year.***

 Note: Fields marked with an * are required.